SAP BODS Interview Questions and Answers

 - Fixed width format — The column width is specified by the user.

 - SAP ERP and R/3 format.

-17. What is repository?
+Q17) What is the repository?
 List the types of repositories?

 - A local repository